Skip to content

 Tickets, Grandstands, and Purchase Information

-Ticket requirements mainly concern Saqsayhuamán, because grandstands with controlled access are erected there.
+A ticket requirement primarily affects Saqsayhuamán, as grandstands with controlled access are set up there.
 Free access around Qorikancha and Plaza de Armas remains possible in many years, with visibility depending on arrival time and location.

 Grandstand Colors in Saqsayhuamán

 A color-coded division of the grandstands is part of the usual organization.
 Areas in green, red, and orange appear regularly.
-Visibility also depends on the row, angle, and sun position.
+Visibility quality also depends on row, angle, and sun position.

 Official Sale and Caution with Resale

-Official ticket sales have been communicated in recent years by the organizer as online sales via Teleticket.
+An official ticket sale has been communicated by the organizer in recent years as an online sale via Teleticket.
 High demand repeatedly leads to unofficial offers.
-Warnings from Cusco address fake tickets and fraud attempts, making a purchase through official channels the safest option.
+Reports from Cusco address fake tickets and fraud attempts, making a purchase through official channels the safest option.

 Price Range as Orientation

 The price depends on the year, category, and tariff.
-A public price list from the official sale in a recent year showed a range of several hundred soles depending on the grandstand.
-An up-to-date price list should be checked shortly before the trip via the official sales channel.
+A public price list from the official sale in a recent year showed a range of several hundred Soles depending on the grandstand.
+An up-to-date price list should be checked via the official sales channel shortly before the trip.

 Grandstands and spectators at Inti Raymi